kkrull/gohttp/backlog.md

 # Developer backlog

+## Universal HEAD requests

+Any time GET is supported, HEAD should be too.
+Come up with some general mechanism to have a default resource method that calls `GetResource#Get` and ignores the message body.

 ## Content-type missing on empty file

 It should probably be text/plain, but it's worth double-checking to see if there's a specification for this.